 Introduction to SAS Visual Analytics

 SAS (Statistical Analysis System) introduced the SAS Business Intelligence and Analytics Solution for helping large enterprises explore their large datasets in a visually appealing format.
-SAS analytics is a data analytics tool that is used increasingly in Data Science, Machine Learning, and Business Intelligence applications.
+SAS analytics is a data analytics tools that is used increasingly in Data Science, Machine Learning, and Business Intelligence applications.
 Not only it equips organizations with all necessary tools to monitor the key BI metrics but also produces powerful analytics and comprehensive reports for their decision makers to take well-informed decisions.

 ||Integrates data from diverse sources